Sinclair19/cs61alearning/note.md

   - A value can be tested for membership in a sequence.
 Python has two operators in and not in that evaluate to True or False depending on whether an element appears in a sequence.
 - Slicing
   - Sequences contain smaller sequences within them.
+  - Slicing creates new values

+Sequence Aggregation
+- `sum(iterable[, start])` -> value
+  - reutrn the sum of an iterable of numbers (Not strings) plus the value of parameter 'start' (which is defults to 0).
+When the iterable is empty, return start
+- `max(iterable[, key = func])` -> value  `max(a, b, c, ...[, key = func])` -> value
+  - with a singel iterable argument, return its largest item.
+With two or more arguments, return the largest argument
+- `all(iterable)` -> bool
+  - return True if bool(x) is True for all values x in the iterable.
+If the iterable is empty, return True

 ### 2.3.5 Strings
 - representing data